Beef Medallion in Herb and Garlic Brown Butter Sauce with Boursin Cheese and Birista

 TIPS WHEN COOKING BEEF MEDALLIONS

 Beef medallions usually weigh in from 4-6 oz (100-150g) per steak.
 For rare steak, pan-sear for 2 minutes of each side, then for a medium rare cook it for 3 minutes on each side.
 If you prefer well done, it is suggested to cook it 4-5 minutes on each side.
 Important not to be turning or touching the steak as it sears.
-What I did as well, is I seared around the sides of the steak before taking it off the heat.
+I would suggest to seared around the sides of the steak before you lay it flat down to pan sear it.

 Return the beef to the skillet and using a spoon, coat the brown butter over the medallions several times while they are warming.
 This will add more flavour and juiciness to the steaks.
 Do this several times until the steaks are hot and ready to serve.